 This mispricing is also present in other currencies and markets as well as the Korean exchanges.

 Triangular Crypto Arbitrage On The Same Exchange

 It is also possible to make a triangular arbitrage profit between different coins and this can happen on the same exchange.

 This would work like this.

 A trader could buy Bitcoin, then with the Bitcoin buy say Ethereum and with the Ethereum buy Litecoin.
-The Litecoin is then used to buy Bitcoin and the differences in values as a result of mispricing is the profit for the trader.
+Litecoin is then used to buy Bitcoin and the difference in value as a result of mispricing is profit for the trader.